AnshKapoor/upgraded-fishstick/README.md

 It would be useful to open this console to provide specific commands in plugins.
 Currently, however this does not seem to be implemented.

+## Resource Bundle
+To build the ressource bundle used for things such as logos and images, the qt rcc compiler is needed.
+macOS: brew install qt

+A comprehensive ressource bundle should include all fonts used in the application:
+- Source Code Pro
+- DejaVu Sans Mono
+- ...

+To make a proper open-source version of the software, the licenses of the fonts must be checked and the fonts replaced if required.